BlitzJB/ytmusic-interactions-rest-microservice/README.md

 # Running a local instance with docker

-Run `docker-compose up -d` in the project and the app will be accessible at http://localhost:5000/
+Run `docker-compose up -d` in the project directory and the app will be accessible at http://localhost:5000/

 # Running a local instance manually